yancmo1/assistant-365-bridge/README.md

    - We want to act as *your user* to create **your** To Do tasks
 2. Implement an **OAuth flow** (authorization code or device code) to get:
    - Access token
-   - Refresh token (stored securely on Ubuntu)
+  - Persistent MSAL token cache (stored securely on Ubuntu)
 3. Use the token to:
    - Find the list ID of the “Tasks” list
    - Create tasks via Graph: